 Time can be an important factor that impacts working practices throughout the week.
 Ensuring that your workplace schedule is reflective of your working-from-home schedule can maintain consistency across your working week and minimise disconnect from in-person and home working.
 However, due to the mitigated impact of commuting, working from home does offer advantages to your schedule that can be used for extracurricular activities/jobs that would otherwise be impacted by commuter time.
 Some examples are:

-Using available time to incorporate activities that would otherwise be affected by in-person working can further enrich an employee’s day-to-day, allowing for a more even work/life balance.
+Using available time to incorporate activities that would otherwise be affected by in-person working can further enrich an employee’s day-to-day, allowing for a more healthy work-life balance.

 Wearing Work-Specific Clothing